Internet of things: Data storage

 A challenge for producers of IoT applications is to clean, process and interpret the vast amount of data which is gathered by the sensors.
 There is a solution proposed for the analytics of the information referred to as Wireless Sensor Networks.
 These networks share data among sensor nodes that are sent to a distributed system for the analytics of the sensory data.

 Another challenge is the storage of this bulk data.
 Depending on the application, there could be high data acquisition requirements, which in turn lead to high storage requirements.
-Currently the Internet is already responsible for 5% of the total energy generated, and a "daunting challenge to power" IoT devices to collect and even store data still remains.
+In 2013, the Internet was estimated to be responsible for consuming 5% of the total energy produced, and a "daunting challenge to power" IoT devices to collect and even store data still remains.

 Data silos, although a common challenge of legacy systems, still commonly occur with the implementation of IoT devices, particularly within manufacturing.
 As there are a lot of benefits to be gained from IoT and IIoT devices, the means in which the data is stored can present serious challenges without the principles of autonomy, transparency, and interoperability being considered.
-The challenges do not occur by the device itself, but the means in which databases are warehouses are set-up.
+The challenges do not occur by the device itself, but the means in which databases and data warehouses are set-up.
 These challenges were commonly identified in manufactures and enterprises which have begun upon digital transformation, and are part of the digital foundation, indicating that in order to receive the optimal benefits from IoT devices and for decision making, enterprises will have to first re-align their data storing methods.
 These challenges were identified by Keller (2021) when investigating the IT and application landscape of I4.0 implementation within German M&E manufactures.